Renal hypoplasia: Management

-In terms of the treatment of renal hypoplasia, we find it depends on the severity of the chronic kidney disease.
+The treatment of renal hypoplasia depends on the severity of the chronic kidney disease.
 Renal replacement therapy is a possibility.

 Epidemiology

 Epidemiologic studies point to an estimated incidence of 1 in 400 births.

 Etymology

 The word renal comes from the Late Latin word renalis ("related to the kidneys"), from the Latin word renes ("kidneys").

 The prefix hypo- comes from the Ancient Greek word ὑπο hupo ("under").

 The suffix -plasia comes from the Neo-Latin word plasia, from the Ancient Greek word πλάσις plásis ("molding, formation").